mesosphere/dcos-docs-site/pages/1.12/security/index.md

 navigationTitle:  Security
 title: Security
 menuWeight: 80
-excerpt: Learn about security configurations on Enterprise and Open Source deployments
+excerpt: Configuring security for Enterprise and Open Source deployments

 enterprise: false
 ---
-This section discusses security configurations on Enterprise and Open Source deployments.
+Security configurations are different for Enterprise and Open Source deployments.
+This section will guide you through the configuration process for each one.